 The holidays are filled with traditions and festive gatherings.
 While families reunite around the dinner table, it’s a good time to have a conversation about the potential hazards of the oncoming winter season.
 Moving an aging parent from their home to Assisted Living is an option will many benefits during colder months.
+There are definite advantages to Chattanooga retirement living.

 The risks go beyond broken bones from falls on icy steps, sidewalks or streets.
 The National Institute on Aging (NIA) warns that older adults are especially vulnerable to hypothermia because the body’s response to cold can be diminished by illness like diabetes, plus those who are less physically active generate less body heat.
 Seniors who are aging in place in their home may enjoy the attention of a well-intentioned family caregiver, but the winter month advantages of Assisted Living at Rosewood include: